 The following table shows the price movement of some the major oil and gas players over the past week and during the last 6 months.

-The Energy Select Sector SPDR – a popular way to track energy companies – was down 3% last week.
-The worst performer was offshore driller Transocean Ltd. RIG whose stock slumped 11.8%.
+The Energy Select Sector SPDR – a popular way to track energy companies – gained 2.3% last week.
+The best performer was upstream biggie ConocoPhillips COP whose stock was up 3.5%.

-Longer-term, over six months, the sector tracker is down 7.4%.
-Transoceanwas again the major loser during this period, experiencing a 32% price decline.
+But longer-term, over six months, the sector tracker is down 38.7%.
+Offshore driller Transocean Ltd. (RIG) was the major loser during this period, experiencing a 74.3% price plunge.

 What’s Next in the Energy World?

-As usual, market participants will be closely tracking the regular releases i.e. the U.S. government statistics on oil and natural gas - one of the few solid indicators that comes out regularly.
-Energy traders will also be focusing on the Baker Hughes data on rig count and the 2019 Q1 earnings, with a few S&P 500 members coming out with quarterly results.
+As global oil consumption gradually ticks up, market participants will be closely tracking the regular releases to watch for signs that could further validate a rebound.
+In this context, the U.S. government statistics on oil and natural gas - one of the few solid indicators that comes out regularly - will be on the energy traders' radar.
+Data on rig count from energy service firm Baker Hughes, which is a pointer to trends in U.S. crude production, is also closely followed.